-- A minimum GPA of 3.0 in all coursework;
+- A minimum GPA of 3.0;

-- · Completion of all coursework and requirements;
+- · Completed coursework and requirements;

-- · Self-assessment of portfolio;
+- Faculty Assessment of Portfolio (EDU 698);

-- · Faculty assessment of portfolio;
+- Dispositions Assessment;

-- An interview by the School of Education faculty if needed;
+- Interview (if necessary);

-- Approval by COTE.
+- · COTE Approval.

 The portfolio is developed by the candidates throughout the program and is reviewed and assessed at the completion of the program.
 This type of assessment provides for a sustained reflection of candidates' academic work in a systematic way.
 The standards of the education profession are reflected in the standards of this program.
 Through the systematic monitoring of a candidate's progress towards proficiency on established standards throughout the graduate program, learners have an integral and conscious part in the learning process.
 Candidates are given individual responsibility and ownership in the process through the creation of the portfolio.
 Candidates are interactive partners with professors in shaping the learning process.